If you have contacts in Excel files, you can import these lists into the Chronicle database. Here's how:

 - Once you've selected all of the columns you care about, use Import All Contacts or Import Selected Contacts to import the contacts.
 Import Selected Contacts is useful if you have contacts in different categories, or you only want some of the people in the file, or if you have to correct the data and only want to import lines you've checked.

 - The radio buttons at the top right let you switch views.
 If you wish, check the Failed or Imported views to review the results of the import.
 If a line fails, you can correct the line and try to import it again.
 To see what is left to import or what has been deleted select Available or Deleted.

 Once a record is imported, to update or correct it you must return to the People or Organization tab in Chronicle and change as you would any other person or organization in Chronicle.

 Import Limitations/Speed issue: This import is designed to bring in a few hundred contacts at once, not many thousands.
 If you bring in too many contacts at once, the process may be slow.
 If the process becomes too slow, a few things will speed it up: 1. in a copy of your original file, delete data from all columns that you won't be importing; this will reduce the amount of data the import has to process, and 2.
 Split your Excel file into a few smaller files and do the import in a few passes.

 Query to Find Imported People: There is an Imported People query to the list of queries at the right side of the People tab.
 You can find people imported with a specific import, in a particular date range, or by a specific person.

 Your Excel file could have any of the following column headers in it.
-If it has more that do not match these it will just ignore them.
-The import goes faster if you just delete them before import.
+If it has more that do not match these the import will just ignore them.
+The import goes faster if you just delete them before importing.